OSGConnect/connectbook/admin/user-login-project-manual.md

 [title]: - "Create user login and projects by manual intervention with gosync"

-# Automation

-Cron jobs maintain the synchronization of users and groups in CI Connect with Globus Nexus.
-The cron jobs run from the `root` user's crontab on `www.osgconnect.net`, and look like this:

-    */2 * * * * ( cd /usr/local/gosync && ./gosync -q --nw sync users --new && ./gosync -q --nw sync groups ) >/dev/null 2>&1
-    */15 * * * * ( cd /usr/local/gosync && ./gosync -q --nw sync users --updated; ./gosync -q --nw sync groups ) >/dev/null 2>&1

-The first job adds new users every two minutes.
-The second job updates existing users every 15 minutes.
-Each job also adds new groups and updates existing groups.

-Globus used to be called "Globus Online". `gosync` is short for `Globus Online Synchronizer`.

 # Intervention

-Usually, the cron jobs take care of everything.
+Usually, the cron jobs take care of everything (see below).
 However, in case of cron job failures or due to some unforseen errors, one may have to run the `gosync` command by hand.

 ## Login to the Portal Server